-The simple answer – we haven’t had the ability to.
+The simple answer – until now, we haven’t had the ability to provide such a service.
 We need to change that.
 Supporting people with a life-limiting illness to die at home means we need to better support the family and loved ones who are looking after them.
 The ACT Legislative Assembly has heard, through the Select Committee on End of Life Choices in the ACT, of the pressures facing our palliative care system.

 This issue will only become more acute given the ageing of the population.
 We have to act now.

 Palliative Care ACT commissioned Auxilium Advisory to undertake a scoping study to understand the likely demand for, and viability of, a non-clinical respite service.
 This study reviewed the available data, evidence, policy context and information on the preferences of people with a life-limiting illness and their carers.
 The executive summary is available here: The Hub Scoping Study Final Report Summary